 Illinois Credit Union Foundation

-Community Service Grants Program
+Community Project Grants Program

-Grant seekers are encouraged to complete and return the Community Service Grant application form to the Foundation as early in the year as possible since grants are awarded on a first-come, first-served basis.
+Grant seekers are encouraged to complete and return the Community Project Grant application form to the Foundation as early in the year as possible since grants are awarded on a first-come, first-served basis.
 Applications will be reviewed throughout the year as long as grant funds are available.

 - Host an established event – Chapters and credit unions may apply for funding to cover the costs of hosting or sponsoring an event that benefits a local non-profit organization.
 For example, a Foundation grant can be used to sponsor rest stops at charity marathon events when credit unions are active participants or to sponsor a holiday wish tree to provide gifts to less fortunate families.